nd0506/sparkify-project/README.md

 ## Repository Structure
 `mini_sparkify_event_data.json.zip` : user event data.
 This project is using this dataset to build the model to predict churned users.

 `Sparkify.ipnb`: Jupyter Notebook file that contains codes for data processing, modeling and model evaluation.

+## Libraries used
+Following are libraries used in this project:
+* pandas
+* pyspark
+* matplotlib
+* seaborn

+# Acknowledgement